akosgarai/game/README.md

 - Name - name of the resource.
 - Amount - the amount of the resource
 - Harvest(int) error - decrease the amount of the resource with the given input.
+- Produce(int) - increase the amount of the resource with the given input.
 - GetName() string - return the name of the resource
 - GetAmount() int - returns the amount of the resource